 Loops and part-loops within one manoeuvre must have the same radius.
-Each occurrence of a slight difference in radius must downgrade the manoeuvre by 1 point, while more severe deviations may downgrade it by 2 or 3 points for each occurrence.
-The radius of the first loop or part-loop, determines the radii of subsequent loops or part-loops within one manoeuvre.
+Each occurrence of a minor difference in radius must downgrade the manoeuvre by 0.5 point, while more severe deviations may downgrade it by 1, 1.5, 2 or more points for each occurrence.
+The first radius of a manoeuvre does not define the radii for the remaining radii of a manoeuvre but it is a starting point.
+As the manoeuvre progresses, the judge will compare each radius that was just flown to the last radius flown and if there is a difference, then a downgrade will be given based on the severity of the difference.

 Every loop or part-loop must be performed without interruption to the circular flight path.
-Every visible segmentation must be downgraded by 1 point.
+Every segmentation must be downgraded by 0.5 or more points.

-If the loop is not performed entirely in the vertical plane ie it drifts closer or further from the judges, minor drift must be downgraded by 1 point, while more severe drift must be downgraded by several points.
+If the loop is not performed entirely in the vertical plane ie it drifts closer or further from the judges, minor drift must be downgraded by 0.5 point, while more severe drift must be downgraded more.